 Use the Strengths Deck to look for more opportunities

-The words in italics in the above section are some of the 75 strengths that you’ll find in my Strengths Deck.
+The words in italics in the above section are some of the 75 strengths that you’ll find in The Strengths Deck.
 It’s a fun and engaging way to explore your strengths and learn how to make the most of them.

-You can use the Strengths Deck in a coaching session with me, on your own, or with your boss, colleagues and team.
+You can use The Strengths Deck in a coaching session with me, on your own, or with your boss, colleagues and team.
 It’s great for reminding you of strengths you’d forgotten about, as well as discovering hidden talents.
 It will also help you learn about the strengths of those around you.
 Then, together, you can use your strengths to achieve more than any of you could alone.

 My coaching services